 -In 2017, the state of Delaware launched a pilot program.
 This helped to explore how blockchain applications can streamline business filings.

--The city of Austin in Texas is investigating the blockchain to automate some of its processes, including permitting and licensing.
+-The city of Austin in Texas is investigating the Blockchain to automate some of its processes, including permitting and licensing.

--A number of startups are working on developing platforms that use blockchain technology for things like tracking legal documents and managing property rights.
+-Several startups are working on developing platforms that use blockchain technology for things like tracking legal documents and managing property rights.

 What is the Blockchain?

 The Blockchain is a distributed database that contains a record of all transactions that have ever been made.
 It constantly grows as “completed” blocks are added with a new set of recordings.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
 Bitcoin nodes use the Blockchain to differentiate legitimate Bitcoin transactions from attempts to re-spend coins that have already been spent elsewhere.